 The KPIs considered in this use case are proposed as follows:

-Network performance metrics (throughput, latency and jitter, reliability, power efficiency) measured at the BSS level but also aggregated over the whole multi-AP network.
+Network performance metrics (throughput, latency and jitter, reliability of data delivery, power efficiency) measured at the BSS level but also aggregated over the whole multi-AP network.

 Fairness – to ensure that all users are fairly served.